Dialpad LogoDialpad Logo Icon

 Does your audience expect you to be there?

 This is the easiest way to tell.
-If your customers (or your potential clients, or whoever you’re trying to communicate with) are using, or want to use, not only phone calls but also communications channels like live chat and video calls to reach you, then a contact center is for you!
+If your customers (or your potential clients, or whoever you’re trying to communicate with) are using, or want to use, not only phone calls but also communications channels like live chat and video calls to reach you, then a contact centre is for you!

 Do you need a better way to track KPIs and agent performance?

-Whether you’re running a customer support team or a financial services contact center, this step-by-step guide will help you get up and running in three simple steps.
+Ready to turn your own call centre into a contact centre?
+Whether you’re running a customer support team or a financial services contact centre, this step-by-step guide will help you get up and running in three simple steps.

 1. Create a business plan